zcipod/PointziChallenge/README.md

 ##### ISBN

-Once create a book record, the ISBN will be validated by Google Book API.
+Once create of a book record, the ISBN will be validated by Google Book API.

 Both 10 digits style and 13 digits style are acceptable.